Syllabus

 Ungrading and course structure

 There is a disconnect between what grades are designed to do and what truly supports student learning.3 In an effort to focus on your education, assignments and quizzes will not receive a letter-grade or points.
-Rather, as you answer the questions for each assignment, you will also provide your own assessment of how well-prepared you felt to answer that particular question.
+Rather, as you answer the questions for each assignment, you will also provide your own assessment of how well-prepared you felt to answer that particular question as well as your process for arriving at your final answer.
 At the core of the philosophy behind ungrading is the fact that each of us possesses the best information about our own learning - both what works and if it’s working.
 As such, I want you to be in control of reflecting on your own learning process throughout this class.

 3 You can read more about the problem with using grades as an assessment for learning here and here.

 • For homework assignments you will receive written feedback from me about whether you’ve sufficiently demonstrated mastery of a topic and if not, where you can find assistance in answering that particular question.
-You’ll then have two additional days to revise any questions for re-submission.
+You’ll then have a week to revise any answers for re-submission.

 • For quiz assignments you’ll receive a take-home exam that you’ll be given 24 hours to complete.
-The next day we will use our class time together to go over the questions.
+During the next class meeting we will use our time together to go over the questions.
 If there were any problems you were less sure about, this is a great time to ask questions, and more fully articulate your answers on your assignment before turning in your completed quiz.

 This class is still being taught within the context of a university that assigns grades so I will be required to assign a final grade at the end of the quarter.
-What that grade ultimately is will be determined by you through your engagement with your assignment self-assessments, revisions on homeworks and quizes, and the two learning assessment meetings we will have (one during week 4 and another our last week of class)4.
-During these two one-on-one meetings we will have a chance to discuss your learning process, what’s worked/what’s been challenging, how we can both support the outcomes you desire, and what grade you feel reflects your process.
+What that grade ultimately is will be determined by you through your engagement with your assignment self-assessments, revisions on homeworks and quizzes, participation in class, and the two learning assessment meetings we will have (one during week 5 and another our last week of class)4.
+During these two one-on-one meetings we will have a chance to discuss your learning process, what’s worked/what’s been challenging, how we can both support the outcomes you desire, and what grade you feel reflects your efforts5.

-4 Specifics on how to prepare for these 15-minute meetings will be provided later in the quarter.
+4 Specifics on how to prepare for these 5-minute meetings will be provided later in the quarter.

-5 If something comes up and you cannot make it to class, message me as soon as possible on Slack.
+6 If something comes up and you cannot make it to class, message me as soon as possible on Slack telling me why you were unable to make it to class.

 Schedule